cvanaret/Uno/README.md

    <img src="docs/figures/wheel.png" alt="Uno hypergraph" width="40%" />
 </p>

-Thanks to Uno, you can combine these strategies in a ton of different ways.
+Thanks to Uno, you can combine these strategies in a ton of different ways (see [the list of options](docs/options.md)).
 In particular, Uno implements **presets**, that is strategy combinations that mimic existing solvers:
 * `filtersqp` mimics filterSQP (trust-region feasibility restoration filter SQP method with exact Hessian);
 * `ipopt` mimics IPOPT (line-search feasibility restoration filter barrier method with exact Hessian and primal-dual inertia correction).